Dylan-Bollard/Karabiner-Elements-JSON-Code/README.md

 VIM EDITOR
 - The [VIM Cheat Sheet](https://www.worldtimzone.com/res/vi.html) I use has some incredible resources.
 I created a custon [VIM Profile]( ... ) specifically for when I'm working in VIM.

 For example, I hate the h,j,k,l for cursor movement.
 This movement has been mapped to w,a,s, and d because it feels more natural, especially if you've spent anytime gaming on a PC.
-These are simple modifications
+Also, mapping the "Home" and "End" keys commonly found on a WindowsOS keyboard comes in handy.
 ~~~~~~~~~~~~~~~~~~~~
-ifbgcisbce
+"title": "Home --> Shift + 6"
+"rules": [
+                    {
+                        "description": "Hme --> Shift + 6",
+                        "manipulators": [
+                            {
+                                "from": {
+                                    "key_code": "home"
+                                },
+                                "to": [
+                                    {
+                                        "key_code": "6,
+                                        "modifiers": [
+                                            "left_shift"
+                                        ]
+                                    }
+                                ],
+                                "type": "basic"
+                            }
+                        ]
+                    }
+           ]
 ~~~~~~~~~~~~~~~~~~~~
-ckoincowenw
+This let's you move to the beginning of the line using the "Home" key in VIM.
+You can create something similar wit hthe "End" key.
+In addition, it's possible to map more of the elements from the [VIM Cheat Sheet](https://www.worldtimzone.com/res/vi.html) using simple or complex commands.